Sustainable forest management

 Sustainability means that future generations will have the same opportunities to meet their needs as the present ones, or even better.
 Securing sufficient forest resources and biodiversity as well as climate change mitigation and adaptation are among the key elements of sustainable use and management of forests.
 Forest policy establishes the framework for using forests in a sustainable way.

 Sustainable forest management comprises the dimensions of economic, ecological, social and cultural sustainability.
 Economic sustainability means that the viability, productivity and profitability of forests are preserved in the long term.
 Action to secure ecological sustainability includes the protection of forest biodiversity and keeping the waters clean.
-Social sustainability means that that the people and various stakeholders continue to have access to the benefits derived from forests.
+Social sustainability means that the people and various stakeholders continue to have access to the benefits derived from forests.
 Cultural sustainability comprises the understanding of natural environments and human action, including thoughts about the relationship between forest, economy and culture.

 Promoting and monitoring sustainable forest management

-The purpose of forest legislation is to promote economically, ecologically and socially sustainable management and use of forests in order that they produce a good output in a sustainable way while their biodiversity is being preserved.
+The purpose of forest legislation is to promote economically, ecologically, socially and culturally sustainable forest management and use in order that they produce a good output in a sustainable way while their biodiversity is being preserved.
 Forest management recommendations describe the means by which forests can be managed and used in a way that the objectives of forest owners are also met.
-If they wish to do so, forest owners can join a certification scheme where criteria and requirements are set for the management and use of forests.
+If they wish to do so, forest owners can join a certification scheme where criteria and requirements are set for the forest management and use.

 The sustainability of forest management is assessed and monitored on the basis of the Pan-European Criteria and Indicators for Sustainable Forest Management.
 The National Forest Inventory (NFI), the monitoring system for forests and forest resources, produces diverse information on Finnish forests.
 NFI results are widely used in assessing the sustainability of forest management.